 While trying out plantar fasciitis home remedies, it’s always best to check with a foot care specialist.
 They can help guide you towards different treatment options.

 Pedorthists at Kintec can answer your questions and help you recover.
-Find a Kintec location near you today!
+Book an appointment today!

 Director Of Store Operations